cardanobay/cardano-builder/README.md

 cardano-node: ELF 64-bit LSB executable, x86-64, version 1 (SYSV), statically linked, with debug_info, not stripped
 ```

-The real advantage is... you can add it to a very very small docker image, which take near to zero space and consume near to zero memory !
-If you are interested by such small docker images, you can find more informations here : [The Lightweight & Secure Cardano Node Container](https://github.com/cardanobay/cardano-node "The Lightweight & Secure Cardano Node Container"), [The Easy Peasy Cardano CLI](https://github.com/cardanobay/cardano-cli "The Easy Peasy Cardano CLI")
+The real advantage is... you can add it to a very very small docker image, which consumes near to zero excessive disk space or memory !
+If you are interested by such small docker images you can find more informations here : [The Lightweight & Secure Cardano Node Container](https://github.com/cardanobay/cardano-node "The Lightweight & Secure Cardano Node Container"), [The Easy Peasy Cardano CLI](https://github.com/cardanobay/cardano-cli "The Easy Peasy Cardano CLI")

 ## Build Static Binaries

-You can download the pre-compiled static binaries with the links above, or you can of course build your own version of the binaries ;)
+You can download the pre-compiled static binaries, or docker images with the links above, or you can of course build your own version of the binaries ;)

 ### Build example

-Note that, in this example, once the builder finished its job, the static binaries (cardano-node & cardano-cli) can be found on the host, in the /tmp directory.
-You can then use this binary on whatever system (linux) you prefer !
+Note that, in this example, once the builder finished its job, the static binaries (cardano-node & cardano-cli) can be found on the host, in the **/tmp** directory.
+You can then use theses binaries on whatever system (linux) you prefer, just copy & paste it !

 ```
 podman run --rm --name cardano-builder \